-In 2017, we will begin a new lecture series to engage our local community in Orange County by bringing our experts to your schools, churches and community centers.
-Our CNLM Faculty Fellows will discuss brain health, recent advances in neuroscience, and applications to your everyday life and will answer your questions.
+Our Community Lecture Series aims to engage our local community in Orange County by bringing our experts to your schools, churches and community centers.
+Our CNLM Faculty Fellows discuss brain health, recent advances in neuroscience, and applications to your everyday life.
+They answer your questions and learn from you how to better communicate scientific discovery.
 We look forward to seeing you in your neighborhood!
-Please click here for upcoming talks.

 Evenings to Remember (E2R)

-CNLM staff and scholars coordinate school tours throughout the year that are critical to the broader impact aims of NSF grants held by CNLM Fellows.
-Tours of the CNLM are available for students of all levels, including elementary school.
-The CNLM hosts somewhere between 150-200 students who participate in this program every year.
+CNLM Ambassadors design, execute and evaluate school tours of CNLM laboratories and facilities throughout the year.
+Tours of the CNLM are available for students of all levels, including elementary school, high school and community college.
+The CNLM hosts nearly 1,000 students who participate in this program every year.
 These school tours have been a staple of our outreach to the local community.
-In recent years, we have also added offsite school visits where graduate students or postdoctoral fellows would visit the classroom and give presentations/demos about brain functions and brain health.
+In addition to tours of CNLM facilities and laboratories, we also run programs off campus at K-12 schools.
+Both on-site and off-site programs feature demonstrations of real brain specimens (human, sheep, rodent), brain games, giveaways and educational materials.
+To learn more about the K-12 program please click here.
 To inquire about school tours, please contact us at firstname.lastname@example.org.

 The extraordinary research happening at the CNLM has warranted frequent coverage by media outlets.
 Our research accomplishments are frequently covered by local and regional print media such as the O.C.
 Register and Los Angeles Times, national venues such as The New York Times as well as international venues such as The Times and The Guardian.
 CNLM Fellows have appeared in countless TV and radio interviews.
 Work at the CNLM has been frequently featured on CBS’s 60 minutes, ABC News’ 20/20, BBC News, and other media.

-The Friends of the Center for the Neurobiology of Learning and Memory is the official support group of the Center.
-Center Friends enjoy a number of special benefits, including invitations to the Evenings to Remember.
-Click here to find out more about the Friends of the CNLM and get involved.
+The Friends of the Center for the Neurobiology of Learning and Memory is the community support group of the Center.
+CNLM Friends enjoy a number of special benefits, including invitations to the Evenings to Remember, priority seating at our Public Lectures, special behind-the-scenes laboratory tours and more!